shpeUNT/shpeunt.github.io/_officers/Joaquin-Mondragon.md

 ---
 layout: personal
-name: Alexandro-Heriberto-Chavarria
+name: Joaquin-Mondragon
 exec: true
 hasPage: true
-pimage: /images/officers/png/Alexandro.png
+pimage: /images/officers/png/JoaquinMondragon.png
-fname:  Alexandro Heriberto Chavarria
+fname:  Joaquin Mondragon
 email: AlexandroChavarria@my.unt.edu
 hometown: Las Cruces, New Mexico
-degree: Bachelors in Mechanical and Energy Engineering
+degree: Mechanical and Energy Engineering
 position: Secretary
-quote:  “Scientist investigate that which already is; Engineers create that which has never been.” - Albert Einstein
-bio:  My name Alexandro Chavarria and I am a Mechanical and Energy Engineering Major at UNT.
-M I transferred to UNT in the Fall of 2022 and joined SHPE as a member of Spring 2023.
+quote:  Success is not final, failure is not fatal; It is the courage to continue that counts. - Winston Churchill
+bio:  This is my second year as part of the SHPE UNT Familia and my first year serving as Secretary.
+Originally from Houston, TX, I now call Denton, UNT, and SHPE my home!
+I transferred to UNT in 2023, seeking a student organization that aligned perfectly with my aspirations—SHPE was just that.
+Enthralled by the support and community I found, I aimed to join the officer team by the end of my first semester to contribute to the organization that offered me so much.
+A few fun facts about me.
+I've been an avid bowler for the past 7 years, participating in multiple leagues and tournaments.
+I love my two pet geckos, Mac and Missy, who keep me company while I enjoy my favorite audiobooks and podcasts.
 background:
-- Member of Phi Tau Sigma
-- Member of Phi Theta Kappa
-- Chancellor’s Honor List at University of Texas at Dallas 2018-2019
-- Deans Honor List at North Central Texas College 2017-2018
-- Presidents Honor List at North Central Texas College 2016-2017
+- First Generation Student
+- SMART Active Recipient Scholar
+- National Hispanic Recognition Awardee
 goals:
+- Develop a wider outreach network for SHPE Jr
-- Awarded Presidents list honors for the next two semesters
+- Secure an internship for the summer of 2025
-- Have 3 new sponsors for SHPE
+- Have a published research paper
-- Keep attendance and create eye-catching data for end of year report
 skills:
-- Proficient in Maya, Photoshop, Illustrator, Blender, Solidworks
+- Proficient in using Solidworks
-- Programming - C++, Matlab, Visual Studio Phython
-- Adobe Photoshop Certified
-interest: Robotics and Automation, Additive Manufacturing, CNC manufacturing, 3D Simulations
+- Proficient in using MATLAB
+interest: Aerospace, Automotive, Energy
-linkedin: alexandro-chavarria-b5a962169
+linkedin: joaquin-mondragon
 ---